WQIK-FM: Country competition

 WQIK-FM had the FM country audience in Jacksonville to itself until 1977, when competitor WCRJ-FM signed on.
 WQIK-FM usually topped WCRJ-FM (later WROO) in the ratings.
-WCRJ-FM/WROO is now mainstream rock-formatted WWJK, a sister station to WQIK-FM.
+WCRJ-FM/WROO is now mainstream rock-formatted WPLA, a sister station to WQIK-FM.

 In 1996, WQIK-FM got a new competitor, when Top 40 outlet WFKS switched to a country music format as WGNE-FM.
 WGNE moved to a tower in Jacksonville to better cover the radio market.
 WQIK-FM has maintained its lead over WGNE in the Jacksonville ratings.

 In 2017, WQIK-FM lost ground to WYKB, and later to WSOS-FM.